-- Make sure your doctor knows if you are breastfeeding, or if you have kidney disease, liver disease, bleeding problems, eye or vision problems, stomach problems, or a history of lung disease or breathing problems, heart attack, or stroke.
+- Make sure your doctor knows if you are breastfeeding or if you have kidney disease, liver disease, bleeding problems, eye or vision problems, stomach problems, or a history of other lung disease or breathing problems, heart attack, or stroke.

-- Cancer medicines can cause severe or continuing diarrhea, nausea, loss of appetite, or vomiting in most people, sometimes even after receiving medicines to prevent it.
-Ask your doctor or nurse about other ways to control these side effects.
+- Cancer medicines can cause severe diarrhea, nausea, or vomiting.
+Ask your doctor about ways to control these side effects.

-- You may use alcohol-free emollient creams, sunscreen, or sun blocking lotions to prevent dry skin and other serious skin reactions.
+- You may use alcohol-free emollient creams, sunscreen, or sun blocking lotions to prevent skin problems.
+Stay out of the sun when possible.

-- Check with your doctor right away if blurred vision, difficulty in reading, any other change in vision, or eye pain or irritation occurs during or after treatment.
-Your doctor may want you to have your eyes checked by an eye doctor.
+- Check with your doctor right away if your have eye pain, redness, or irritation during or after treatment.
+You may need to be checked by an eye doctor.

 - Your doctor will need to check your blood or urine at regular visits while you are using this medicine.
 Be sure to keep all appointments.